rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/installation.md

 ### Theme Compatibility
-This plugin has been optimized to work with default WordPress themes, namely: Twenty Fifteen, Twenty Thirteen and Twenty Twelve.
+This plugin has been optimized to work with standard WordPress themes, namely: Twenty Fifteen, Twenty Thirteen and Twenty Twelve.